Differentiated pipeline established through our proprietary engine

 Our pipeline includes compounds with the potential to change the progression of disease in the following ways:

-- Reduce damage and inflammation due to chemical, radiological or physical damage.
+- Reduce damage and inflammation due to chemical, radiological or physical damage on mucosal surfaces.

 - Target the host-pathogen interface utilizing novel mechanisms to reduce the challenge of antibiotic resistance.

-- Provide a barrier to infection for faster and improved wound healing.
+- Provide a barrier to infection for faster and improved wound healing in the eyes and dermal surfaces.

 Synedgen has licensed its Glycomics Technology for Cystic Fibrosis and other pulmonary conditions to Synspira.